christinebittle/BlogProject_7/README.md

 # BlogProject_7
-This iteration contains Client & Server Validation Examples!
+This iteration contains Client & Server Validation Examples, List AJAX Functionality, and MVP for articles, comments, and tags!

 [Video which goes over codebase](https://youtu.be/o1ax8rvlFMQ)